CKVE-FM

 CKVE-FM is a Canadian radio station broadcasting at 88.7 FM in Halifax, Nova Scotia.
 It is owned by Hubbards Radio Society and airs a community radio radio format.
 CKVE uses the on-air brand name 88.7 Cove FM.

 History

 On May 28, 2014, Hubbards Radio Society filed an application for a broadcasting license to operate an English-language community FM radio station in Hubbards, Nova Scotia, using 88.7 MHz (channel 204A1) with an effective radiated power (ERP) of 1,080 watts (non-directional antenna with an effective height above average terrain (EHAAT) of 150 meters).
-The application was accepted and they began airing on February 8th, 2016.
+The application was accepted and they began airing on February 8, 2016.

+The station formerly aired When We Wake, a weekly show hosted by actor and musician Andrew Shaver profiling Canadian independent musicians.